 If you have a child with ADHD, chances are you have to repeat directions over and over again — and your child still doesn’t do as you asked.
 Children with ADHD have trouble understanding and following steps in a process.
 Their brains have difficulty grasping a sequence of events, which leads to disorganization.
-Daily home schedules can help increase awareness and organization and can also help a child with ADHD know what to expect and how to follow instructions.
+Daily schedules at home can help increase awareness and organization.

-If your child is off task or asks, “What should I do next?”point to the chart or schedule.
-If your time is limited in the morning, have your child set clothes out the night before or pack belongings for school ahead of time.
+If your child is off task or asks “What should I do next?”, point to the chart or schedule.
+If you have limited time in the morning, have your child set clothes out the night before or pack belongings for school ahead of time.

 Children with ADHD often have trouble falling asleep.
 This may be due to abnormal REM sleep patterns or stimulation from medications.
-Help your child sleep better by developing a regular bedtime routine.
+Help your child sleep better by developing a regular routine before bed.

-First, create a calm environment conducive to sleep.
+First, create a calm environment for sleep.
 Dim the lights, reduce noise, and lower the temperature.
-Then, read your child a story, listen to calm music, or do whatever helps them relax.
+Reading a book, listening to calm music, or taking a soothing bath can help them relax before bed.
 Make sure your child gets to bed at the same time every night, even on the weekends.

-Watching your child do homework can be unbearable.
-It takes a long time and you have to direct your child to focus constantly.
+Keeping your child focused on homework can be challenging.
+It can take a long time and you have to direct your child’s attention constantly.
 A homework routine can help.

 Have your child do schoolwork in the same space and time each day.
 Set a timer and have your child work in short segments.
 The younger the child, the shorter amount of time.
 Allow them to take breaks between segments.

-Once your child is finished with homework, have them put it away immediately, such as in a backpack or special folder, to emphasize completion.
+Once your child finishes their homework, have them put it away immediately, such as in a backpack or special folder.
+This will emphasize completion.

 Children with ADHD are lost when it comes to organization.
 Being surrounded by constant clutter can lead to further distraction.
 They need a clean, organized environment so that their minds have fewer opportunities to wander.

 To eliminate distractions, you need to identify your child’s key triggers.
-TV, cell phones, and scattered toys all can cause your child to be less focused.
-However, for some children, background noise such as TV or music at a low volume can actually aid in concentration.
-Be aware of what causes your child to become distracted, and then slowly eliminate these factors at times when your child needs to concentrate, such as during homework or chore time.
+TV, cell phones, and scattered toys can cause your child to be less focused.
+However, for some children, background noise like TV or music at a low volume can actually aid in concentration.
+Be aware of what distracts your child, and then slowly eliminate these factors when your child needs to concentrate, such as during homework or chore time.

 Designate a Quiet Place to Study

-With your child’s help, find a place that is comfortable, relaxing, and where homework can be done with minimal distractions.
+With your child’s help, find a place that’s comfortable, relaxing, and has minimal distractions.
 Make sure that the area is well lit and has plenty of school supplies.
 It might take a few tries to locate the right spot.
 Once you do, have your child work there every day.

 Begin Preparing Early

 Like many teenagers, kids with ADHD often put off the kind of tasks that college applications require.
 Some students with ADHD have trouble planning or committing to important deadlines.
-Help your child navigate the college maze by creating a long-term schedule of application deadlines and a checklist of what your child needs to complete each application.
+Help your child navigate the college maze by creating a long-term schedule of application deadlines and a checklist of what they need to complete for each application.

 Your child should also prepare for the ACT and SAT as early as possible.
-Some experts recommend beginning as early as junior year of high school.
-If you have accommodations for testing written in an IEP or Section 504—programs that offer specialized instructions and related services for students with an identified disability—you need to contact the test administrator in advance to make sure you meet all the necessary requirements.
+Some experts recommend beginning as early as sophomore year of high school.
+Your child may also have accommodations for testing written skills in an Individualized Education Program (IEP) or Section 504.
+These programs offer specialized instructions and services for students with an identified disability.
+Be sure to contact the test administrator in advance to make sure your child meets all the necessary requirements.